ropensci-archive/roweb2/content/technotes/2018-07-30-phylotar-release.md

 # ^^ running should take about 5 minutes to complete
 ```

-For more details on running the pipeline, such as changing the parameters or understanding the results, see the vignette, `vignette('phylotaR)'` or visit the [website](https://ropensci.github.io/phylotaR/).
+For more details on running the pipeline, such as changing the parameters or understanding the results, see the vignette, `vignette('phylotaR')` or visit the [website](https://ropensci.github.io/phylotaR/).

 ### Timings